theo-armour/2023/snippets/inspirations-sources.md

 * Pogo: "We have met the enemy, and he is us"

-* "Happiness is a choice, not a condition"
+* "Happiness is a choice, not a condition" ~ many sources

 ## Concept